-Owing of the fast growth of e-commerce, it is easier to access to different products nowadays in China.
-It allows to meet the need of purchase almost instantly.
+Owing to the fast growth of e-commerce, it is easier to access different products nowadays in China.
+It allows meeting the need of purchase almost instantly.
 From 2011 to 2014. the chocolate market made a remarkable boom, with an over 40% annual growth.
-While this rhythm slow down with the fact that e-commerce reach a stability, the growth remains high with an average of 15% for online sales.
+While this rhythm slows down with the fact that e-commerce reaches stability, the growth remains high with an average of 15% for online sales.

 Marketing & E-Commerce Agency

 We are the top and most visible Ecommerce & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 Amongst the most popular brands in China, Ferrero Rocher stands in the first position with a 21.69% market share by itself.
 It is followed closely by Dove (Brand of chocolate by American society, MARS).
 Before the introduction of e-commerce in China, Chinese people have to go into special sales points in order to get imported products because it wasn’t as widespread as today.
 They can also ask their friend or family abroad for that but it is not practical nor economical.

 Premium chocolate, a key success factor in China

 In recent years, we can see on the chocolate market in China, a change in the trend.
 Low-end or mid-range chocolates see their growth stagnate or even fall, replaced by the rise of high-end chocolates.
 Brands like Lindt and Godiva are particularly popular with Chinese consumers, although their price is much higher than other brands.
 According to the sales director of the brand 徐福记 XufuJi (old brand of pastry and chocolate), high-end chocolate covers 20% of the sweetmeat only by itself.
 Significant growth prospects are still envisaged in this market.